jedrekf/Agents-mobility/README.md

 run-conf2: -container agent02:agents.runnerAgent.RunnerAgent

-After running those you have to manually add the JudgeAgent using the GUI, name it "judge" otherwise the race finish and start won't trigger.
+After running those you have to manually add the JudgeAgent to the Main Container using the GUI, name it "judge" otherwise the race finish and start won't trigger.